imallona/rock_roi_paper/07_leukemia_patient/README.md

 bwa_aln_full_fastq_file: workflow used for detection of fusions in TSO data<br />

 Installs neede to run the workflow:
-- STAR: version 2.7.10b was used for the analysis
 - bwa: bwa 0.7.18 was used for the analysis
 - samtools: samtools 1.21 was used for the analysis <br />
 The installs can be done with the run.sh file